 - what the promotions are, and any conditions

-Check that you aren’t sending emails to anyone who’s asked not to receive them, using the Email Preference Service.
+Check that you are not sending emails to anyone who’s asked not to receive them, using the Email Preference Service.

 If you buy or rent a mailing list, ask the supplier if you have the right to use it for email marketing.